thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 We can run a CA for the industry and the year.
-It informs how the industries have evolved over time.
+It informs how the industries have evolved.

 The graph plots the relative association between the rows and the columns using the rows as reference.
-In our example, `year` is the row and `Industry` is the columns.
+In our example, `year` is the row, and `Industry` is the columns.
 A closer angle from the origin between the row variable and the column indicates a relative positive association.
 By analogy, an angle close to 180 degrees indicates a relative negative association.
 An angle of 90 degrees indicates no association.

-For instance, the year 2007 has relatively more observations relative to Medicine industries and no association at all with Culture, Education and Sport Activity.
+For instance, the year 2007 has relatively more observations relative to Medicine industries and no association at all with Culture, Education, and Sport Activity.